-Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar a everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions. nd This is my goal. l can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+1.1.
+NT This is l can do l can do I have provided Novice Benchmark my this this evidence Interpersonal Reading/Writing goal. with help cons isten to demonsti tly. ate this.
+I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
 How can I exchange information and ideas in conversations?
-I can request and provide information by asking and answering a few simple questions on very familiar and everyday topics, using a mixture of practiced or memorized words, phrases and sim sentences.
-Examples I can I can ask and answer questions about school, food or hobbies in an online conversation.
+I can request and provide information by asking and answering a few simple questions on very familiar and everyday topics, using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples • I can • I can ask and answer questions about school, food or hobbies in an online conversation.
 I can text questions and answers about the type of restaurant we plan to go to tonight.
 I can respond to an e-invitation and ask questions about the event.
 I can write a post-it note in response to a discussion question.
-I can text a backroom chat response. ple < How can I meet my needs in conversations?
-I can express basic needs related to familiar and everyday activities, using a mixture of practiced memorized words, phrases, simple sentences and questions.
-Examples I can I can respond to online survey questions to say where I want to study abroad and when.
-I can add personalized birthday wishes to a friend on a social media site.
+I can text a backroom chat response.
+How can I meet my needs in conversations?
+I can express basic needs related to familiar and everyday activities, using a mixture of practiced or memorized words, phrases, simple sentences and questions. - Examples I can • I can respond to online survey questions to say where I want to study abroad and when. • I can add personalized birthday wishes to a friend on a social media site.
 I can respond to a text message asking for an alternative day or time for an appointment.
 I can ask questions to the online sales rep about an item.
-I can participate in a simple online exchange to get ready for an upcoming trip. or ~ How can I express and react to preferences and opinions in conversations?
-I can express my preferences or feelings and react to those of others, using a mixture of practice or memorized words, phrases, simple sentences and questions.
-Examples I can d
+I can participate in a simple online systemate to get ready for an uncoming trip.
+I can participate in a simple online exchange to get ready for an upcoming trip.
+How can I express and react to preferences and opinions in conversations?

-O° N С S S F L
+LINGUAFOLIO® N C S S F L